 ``What he did was play Army,″ said Spain’s attorney, Greg Spicer. ``He engaged in loose talk.″

-Moreover, Starr’s lawyers argued that the alleged conspiracy was actually a sting operation by Starr to weed out extremists from his group, the 112th Georgia Militia.
+Starr’s lawyers argued that he was running a sting operation to weed out extremists from his group.

 All three were acquitted of one conspiracy charge.
 Starr and McCranie also were acquitted of threatening a federal Bureau of Alcohol, Tobacco and Firearms supervisor in Macon, and Starr was acquitted of possession of an illegal assault rifle.

-Starr, 35, an electrician, and McCranie, 30, a plumber, both of rural Crawford County, were arrested when federal agents found buried explosives on Starr’s property.
-Spain, 28, of Warner Robins, turned himself in in May.
+Starr, 35, an electrician, and McCranie, 30, a plumber, both of rural Crawford County, were arrested in April when federal agents found buried explosives on Starr’s property.
+Spain, 28, of Warner Robins, turned himself in a month later.